RobertTalbert/calculus/assessments/aep/aep1.md

 3. Now let's think about rates of change.

-1. The model you selected, and which you just wrote a formula for,

-can be used to approximate values of population that we *don't*

-have in the table.
-Use the formula for your model to estimate

-the population of your city in 2018.
-(Remember that $x_1$

-represents time, and these values are shifted by 1800 years ---

-so you cannot just plug in 2016.)
+	a.
+The model you selected, and which you just wrote a formula for, can be used to approximate values of population that we *don't* have in the table.
+Use the formula for your model to estimate the population of your city in 2018.
+(Remember that $x_1$ represents time, and these values are shifted by 1800 years --- so you cannot just plug in 2016.)

-2. Find the average rate of change in the population from 2010 (the

-last known data point in the Census Bureau table) to 2016.
-Show

-your work, and put correct units of measurement on your answer.
+	b.
+Find the average rate of change in the population from 2010 (the last known data point in the Census Bureau table) to 2016.
+Show your work, and put correct units of measurement on your answer.

-3. Use a table of values to estimate the *instantaneous* rate of

-change in your city's population in 2018. **Do not attempt to

-use any algebra.** For examples of how to evaluate limits using

-numerical methods, study Example 1.2 in the textbook.
-Show all

-your work; state your answer clearly; and put correct units of

-measurement on this answer.
+	c.
+Use a table of values to estimate the *instantaneous* rate of change in your city's population in 2018. **Do not attempt to use any algebra.** For examples of how to evaluate limits using numerical methods, study Example 1.2 in the textbook.
+Show all your work; state your answer clearly; and put correct units of measurement on this answer.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE0NDcxMTkzNDldfQ==
+eyJoaXN0b3J5IjpbLTExNTQwNjc3NTNdfQ==
 -->